Leadership change at struggling Man United with new CEO - WHIZ News

-Richard Arnold has been promoted from group managing director to the top leadership role below members of the owning Glazer family as CEO of the club, which is listed on the New York Stock Exchange.
+Richard Arnold has been promoted from group managing director to CEO, the top leadership role below members of the owning Glazer family.

 Arnold assumes the responsibilities of Ed Woodward, who leaves on Feb.
 1 having initially announced his departure last April amid the furor over United’s attempt to join the short-lived, ill-fated European Super League with five other English clubs.